 Physical Education Registration

-Course offerings are listed on the Colgate Physical Education website.
+Course offerings are listed on the Colgate Physical Education Registration Form.
 Four units of PHED (2 per semester) are offered each year, with registration available prior to the start of each unit.
 Course descriptions and dates are available here.
 Registration Information is emailed to each student every semester.

 Philosophy of Physical Education